ChrisLin76/CH347-USB-I2C-SPI-UART/README.md

 # C# CH347-USB-I2C-SPI-UART
+2024/01/05 updated the sample code with Device Inforamtion like VID/PID shown in UI after device open.
 The Visual C# 2022 sample code of CH347T USB bridge Code for interfacing I2C, SPI and UART.
 I2C was testted work 400KHz, SPI 60MHz and UART 7.5MHz.